kAIto47802/notist/docs/index.rst

       >   File "/home/kaito47802/.pyenv/versions/3.11.0/lib/python3.11/contextlib.py", line 81, in inner
       >     return func(*args, **kwds)
       >            ^^^^^^^^^^^^^^^^^^^
-      >   File "/home/kaito47802/workspace/notifystate/test.py", line 10, in with_error
+      >   File "/home/kaito47802/workspace/notist/test.py", line 10, in with_error
       >     raise Exception("This is an error")
       > Exception: This is an error

 Register an Existing Function or Method to be Monitored
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can also register an existing function or method to be monitored using the :func:`~notifystate._core.register` function.
+You can also register an existing function or method to be monitored using the :func:`~notist._core.register` function.

 **Monitor existing functions from libraries:**

 .. code-block:: python

-   import notifystate
+   import notist
    import requests

    # Register the `get` function from the `requests` library
-   notifystate.register(requests, "get")
+   notist.register(requests, "get")

    # Now any time you call `requests.get`, it will be monitored
    response = requests.get("https://example.com/largefile.zip")